iron-claw-972/iron-claw-972.github.io/about.md

 the Los Gatos High School Robotics Club decided to split off from Pioneer High School and the Apes of Wrath due to fast-increasing interest in robotics and our team's growing size.

 We are now restarting team 972 as "Iron Claw".
 Our mission is to develop and nuture interest in STEM within the Los Gatos community and to teach our members real-life STEM skills, teamwork, and [gracious professionalism](http://www.usfirst.org/aboutus/gracious-professionalism).

 Our team's former website can still be found [here](http://losgatosmanufacturing.com/clubs/robotics_team.php").
-Our progress through the years can also be found at the[Blue Alliance](https://www.thebluealliance.com/team/972"), a website that keeps team information, event results, and video from previous years for all FRC teams.
+Our progress through the years can also be found at the [Blue Alliance](https://www.thebluealliance.com/team/972"), a website that keeps team information, event results, and video from previous years for all FRC teams.